 The San Diego Zoo acquired its first two Komodo dragons in 1968.
 They were believed to be a "pair" (male and female), but were too young when they arrived for us to be absolutely certain about that.
 It wasn’t until 1975 when the animals were sexually mature that hormonal analyses revealed that they were both females, and so we began to search for a breeding-loan male.
 Named One Eye, that male arrived from the Basel Zoo in Switzerland in 1976, but no offspring were ever produced.

-Currently, we have three dragons at the San Diego Zoo.
+Currently, we have two dragons at the San Diego Zoo.
+A juvenile can be seen in our Reptile House.
 A very handsome adult male, named Sunny, lives in a specially designed enclosure with indoor and outdoor access, heated waterbed platform, and gas heaters for warmth, as well as opportunities for his keepers to provide enrichment for him.
 Sunny is a curious, intelligent, and mild-mannered dragon who comes when his keepers call him.
 Hatched at the Honolulu Zoo in 2000, Sunny arrived at our zoo in 2006.
 He is now 8.6 feet (2.6 meters) long and weighs 123 pounds (56 kilograms).

 The Komodo dragons at the San Diego Zoo are fed a diet of rabbits, rats, mice, a commercial reptile diet, and beef shank.
 Occasionally, hard-boiled eggs and fish are offered as treats.
 As reptiles, dragons rely on external heat sources like the sun to maintain their body temperature, so they don’t need as much food as a comparatively sized mammal.
 Care must be taken by our keeper staff when in the Komodo dragon exhibit, as the lizards attempt to eat any materials the keeper may leave behind.
 Everything is edible until proven otherwise!